| |

 accompanying switches and cable.
 DCC Digital changes all this by

-locating the controller in the locomotive - the decoder.
+locating the controller in the locomotive - the decoder or

 Control the locomotives not the track!